QingWei-Li/vuep/README.md

 </div>
 ```

-Vuep can fit the iframe to it's content by setting `fit-iframe`.
+Vuep can fit the iframe to its content by setting `fit-iframe`.

 ```html
 <div id="app">